Prevention and Treatment of Plantar Fasciitis Pain

 While resting your foot is an important treatment for plantar fasciitis, most of us still have to be on our feet no matter how much pain we’re in.
 Making your shoes more comfortable with orthotic inserts can help.
 The best inserts provide cushioning for shock absorption, heel cups for proper alignment, and arch support to help relieve the inflammation and pain of plantar fasciitis.

-- Profoot Plantar Fasciitis—This patented arch orthotic is designed to specifically support the entire plantar fascia and transfer pressure off of painful heels.
+- PROFOOT Plantar Fasciitis insoles —This patented arch orthotic is designed to specifically support the entire plantar fascia and transfer pressure off of painful heels.
 With a deep heel cup that provides support and stability, and a gel heel insert that absorbs shock, this insert offers guaranteed relief of plantar fasciitis.
+Available in men and women’s sizes.

-- Profoot Triad Orthotic—This three-quarter length insert provides 3-Zone support for heel, arch, and ball of foot.
+- PROFOOT Triad Orthotic—This three-quarter length insert provides 3-Zone support for heel, arch, and ball of foot.
 These three zones give shock absorption and relief to the balls-of-your-feet, arches, and heels to protect your knees, legs, and back.
+Available in men and women’s sizes.